pnkskff/Headtop/README.md

 II.
 NOTES:

-  1. Built with EJS/CSS/JS, and with Node.js and Express.js:
+  1. Built with EJS Templating Language/CSS file/JS file, along with Node.js Environment and Express.js Framework:

      https://nodejs.org/en/

      https://expressjs.com/

-  2. In the future, may transition to bulding with Bun JS:
+  2. In the future, may transition to bulding with Bun JS Environment:

      https://bun.sh/
+  66
   3. M.V.C. architecture is not used for this App yet.

      - For more info: https://docs.google.com/spreadsheets/d/1zXoYlAUurkx-cZh5hKhAX16l0ibWXopTF6MKmXKOWKI/edit?usp=sharing